zaheer9182/SPFXExamSystem/README.md

 Muhammad Zaheer Ahmed
 Consultant SharePoint & Power Platform

+Note: There is a folder PS Script, there is a power shell script inside which will create the required SP Lists, please refer this script and don't forget to change the Site Url.

-Note: it is just a proto type version, there's alot more to come.
+it is just a proto type version, there's alot more to come.